Before we Start

 RStudio is currently a very popular way to not only write your R scripts but also to interact with the R software.
 To function correctly, RStudio needs R and therefore both need to be installed on your computer.

 To make it easier to interact with R, we will use RStudio.
-RStudio is the most popular IDE (Integrated Development Interface) for R. An IDE is a piece of software that provides tools to make programming easier.
+RStudio is the most popular IDE (Integrated Development Environment) for R. An IDE is a piece of software that provides tools to make programming easier.

 Why learn R?